Title

 The Shot Heard Round the World

-Indeed, talk of open rebellion is now sweeping across the colonies.
+Indeed talk of open rebellion is now sweeping across the colonies.

-Four weeks later, the inflammatory rhetoric turns into bloodshed.
+Four weeks later the inflammatory rhetoric turns into bloodshed.

-On April 14, 1775, Gage orders his troops to march sixteen miles west to the town of Concord, arrest two rabble-rousers, John Hancock and Samuel Adams, and seize all weapons that might be used against the crown.
-Around 10 p.m. on the night of April 18, some 700 Infantry Regulars under Lt.
+On April 14, 1775, Gage orders his troops to march 16 miles west to the town of Concord, arrest two rabble-rousers, John Hancock and Samuel Adams, and seize all weapons that might be used against the Crown.
+Around 10PM on the night of April 18, some 700 Infantry Regulars under Lt.
 Colonel Francis Smith depart Boston to carry out Gage’s directive.

 Upon hearing Revere’s news, they decide to make a stand against the British troops when they arrive.

 The American forces gather at the village of Lexington, roughly ten miles west of Boston on the road to Concord.
-There, around 5 a.m., some 80 colonists exchange fire with British Regulars.
-After suffering eight men killed and ten others wounded, they are driven away.
+There, around 5AM, some 80 colonists exchange fire with British Regulars, before being driven away, after suffering eight men killed and ten others wounded.

-The redcoats reassemble and march another six miles to the town square in Concord, which the local militia has abandoned in favor of higher ground to the west.
-When a unit of roughly 90 British Regulars cross over the Concord River at the North Bridge, they are attacked and overwhelmed by 400 militiamen storming down from the hills.
+The Redcoats reassemble and march another six miles to the town square in Concord, which the local militia has abandoned in favor of higher ground, to the west.
+When a unit of roughly 90 British Regulars cross over the Concord River at the North Bridge, they are attacked and over-whelmed by 400 militiamen storming down from the hills.

 The colonists have won their first organized battle with the mighty British army!

 The shocked and alarmed Lt.
-Colonel Smith decides to retreat from Concord around noon—but his movement is vexed by continuous harassment from the colonists, whose forces reach over 2,000 strong as the day wears on.
+Colonel Smith decides to retreat from Concord around noon—but his movement is vexed by continuous harassment from the colonials, whose forces reach over 2,000 strong as the day wears on.

-All that saves the redcoats is a rescue contingent of 1,000 men under Earl Percy that meets them around 2:30 p.m. in Lexington and opens cannon fire to momentarily stem the militia attacks.
-Still, the skirmishing continues back to Boston with the infuriated redcoats ransacking homes and stores along the way as retribution for their losses.
+All that saves the Redcoats is a rescue contingent of 1,000 men under Earl Percy that meets them around 2:30PM in Lexington and opens cannon fire to momentarily stem the militia attacks.
+Still the skirmishing continues back to Boston, with the infuriated Redcoats ransacking homes and stores along the way as retribution for their losses.

-By nightfall, they are securely entrenched within the city, despite the remarkable assembly of some 15,000 armed militiamen who surround it by daybreak.
+By nightfall they are securely entrenched within the city, despite the remarkable assembly of some 15,000 armed militiamen who surround it by daybreak.

 The battles at Lexington and Concord are no more than minor skirmishes when it comes to real warfare.